Decorated Marine Veteran Clebe McClary Proves That the Lord Is Always Faithful

 Some wonder why Clebe wears an eye patch.
 In Living Proof, Clebe explains that he used an artificial eye for a few years but found it uncomfortable, and it seemed to make others uneasy looking at it, so he’s been wearing the eye patch ever since.
 His daughters were often asked, “Is your dad a pirate?”
 Their reply: “No, he’s a hero!”
-The common question became the inspiration for Tara’s new children’s book, Is Your Dad a Pirate?, scheduled for release on Father’s Day, 2017.
+The common question became the inspiration for Tara’s new children’s book, Is Your Dad a Pirate?.
 Tara is also the author or co-author of several other books.
 See bit.ly/TaraMcClaryReevesBooks.

 Semper Fidelis: Always Faithful

 During the Vietnam War, 60 to 80 percent of girlfriends and wives left their men when they suffered a traumatic injury.
 But even before Deanna became a Christian, she was determined to be faithful to her husband, despite how difficult it was to help him through his recovery.
 Providentially, Deanna had been in nurse’s training while Clebe was deployed.
 Her medical knowledge, steadfast love, and dedication proved critical to his recuperation — more evidence of the Lord’s faithfulness.